Taxation and Basic Income

 -

-A disadvantage is slightly higher marginal tax rates for those on the lowest incomes.
+A disadvantage is slightly higher marginal tax rates for those on lower incomes.

 What is a modified Ulm Model?